SerbianSensation/Advanced-Web-Dev/README.md

-# Lab4: REST API Website
+# Lab5: REST API Website

-Added a REST API to the website.
-The api deals with getting, adding (post), updating (put), and deleting blogs.
-The front end was edited to have the controllers send requests to the api in order to complete the necessary action.
-The blogs are no longer static and accessed from the front-end controllers, but rather are accessed from and added to the MongoDB.
+Added an Angular JS front end to the website.
+The new app_client directory includes the Angular code and replaces app_server, which has been deleted.
+The functionality of the website is the same as the last lab (Lab 4).

-Edit Blog and Delete Blog pages were officially completed.
-They are linked to using icons on each of the blog posts.
-Each of these pages successfully gets the ID of the blog, and updates or deletes the blog accordingly.
+My web page with the end product of the labs can be found [here](http://3.237.172.53/)